Title IX - Sexual Assault and Victim Advocacy

 facts and arguments.
 The following are grounds for an appeal:

-- The conduct process was not in accord with the rules and regulations governing the College’s conduct process, and this deprivation materially affected the decision; and/or
+- The conduct process was not in accord with the rules and regulations governing the university’s conduct process, and this deprivation materially affected the decision; and/or

 - The finding of the violation is contradicted by new evidence and would have resulted in a different decision.